-You would probably switch to Storing Images in Db instead of in the A to Z folders.
+Store Images in Db: We recommend switching to Storing Images in Database instead of in the A to Z folders / OpenDentImages.
 This is not strictly required, but prevents an obvious security problem.
 If A to Z folders are used, they must be shared with everyone.
 Storing images in the database eliminates this requirement and the complexity of managing those folders and permissions.
-But be sure to carefully review the features that are not supported in that mode.
+Carefully review the features that are not supported in that mode.

-This is actually quite simple to do for experienced database administrators.
-A different MySQL User will need to be set up for each customer.
+A different MySQL User will need to be set up for each customer (MySQL Security).
 If, for example, a customer database is called od_springfield_4932, then you must set up the MySQL user for that customer to have full access to od_springfield_4932*.
-Notice the * wildcard character.
-This allows Open Dental to make backups of the database during the Update process.
+Notice the * wild card character.
+This allows Open Dental to make backups of the database during the update process.
 The MySQL user must also have full privileges, including create table and drop table.

 You may want to work from particular devices or IP address ranges.
-Information about setting up usernames for specific devices or network segments is available at http://dev.mysql.com/doc/refman/5.5/en/account-names.html.
+Information about setting up usernames for specific devices or network segments is available on the MySQL website: http://dev.mysql.com/doc/refman/5.5/en/account-names.html.
 Open Dental does not provide advice or direct support on setting up usernames for particular devices or network segments.
-We recommend you contact an IT professional.
-Open Dental works fine as long as the specified MySQL user has the correct (full) permission set.
+We recommend contacting an IT professional.
+Open Dental is functional as long as the specified MySQL user has the correct (full) permission set.

-For example, if the customers are bridging to eCW using HL7, multiple instances of the HL7 service will need to be set up, each with a different service name, exe folder, FreeDentalConfig.xml file, and database connection.
+For example, if the customers are bridging to eCW using HL7 (eClinicalWorks HL7), multiple instances of the HL7 service will need to be set up, each with a different service name, exe folder, FreeDentalConfig.xml file, and database connection.
 Different customers may be on different versions of Open Dental.
 Each HL7 service can be shut down independently as needed.